-While we have only recently begun developing and operating AI systems, we considered setting AI governance goals because the potential negative impacts of some of the applications of our AI systems cannot be deemed to be minor.
-Because the "Social Principles of Human-Centric AI" appropriately assemble all elements that we should focus on, including privacy protection, we decided to define the Principles as our goals for the time being, and we work hard to respect the seven principles in the "Social Principles of Human-Centric AI."
+While we have only recently begun developing and operating AI systems, we considered setting AI governance goals because the potential negative impacts of some of the applications of our AI appropriately assemble all elements that we should focus on, including privacy protection, we decided to define the Principles as our goals for the time being, and we work hard to respect the seven principles in the "Social Principles of Human-Centric AI."
 For example, in order to encourage operations personnel to respect the seven principles, we are moving forward with training programs including e-learning to share awareness in individual workplaces.
 We believe that we will need to define our own AI governance goals when we expand the scope of our AI system development and operations, so we currently hold study group sessions on cases at other companies as our lead up to setting these goals.